hfeiss/campingreservations/README.md

 ## Maps

 #### Distance by Customer's State
-As does the fact that, on average, reservations made from the North East and Florida<sup>[2](#myfootnote2)</sup> are for a distance of greater than 1,000 miles.
+Furthermore, on average, reservations made from the North East and Florida<sup>[2](#myfootnote2)</sup> are for a distance of greater than 1,000 miles.
 The .gif below shows the average reservation distance grouped by customer state: the distance someone travels based on where they live.

 ![](/images/CustomerState.gif)

 #### Distance by Destination's State
-Lastly, the .gif below shows the average reservation's distance, grouped by the facility's state: how far one is willing to travel to a state given the camping oportuniteis there.
+Lastly, the .gif below shows the average reservation's distance, grouped by the facility's state: how far one is willing to travel to a state given the camping oportunities in that state.

 ![](/images/FacilityState.gif)

 Year after year, reservations are made from across the world to visit Alaska and Arizona (or more accurately, the Grand Canyon).

 ![](/images/README/manko.jpg)